Transitions of Care

 Roles vary by care settings, but the following personnel may be involved in the development of an ongoing care management plan.

-Acute care: RN, LCSW, MSW, MD, APC, PharmD
+Acute Care: RN, LCSW, MSW, MD, APP, PharmD

-Ambulatory care: PCP, RN, APC, LCSW, MSW, Practice manager, PharmD
+Ambulatory Care: PCP, RN, APP, LCSW, MSW, Practice manager, PharmD, Community health worker

-Skilled nursing facility: RN, MDS coordinator, LCSW, MSW, administrator, APC, PharmD
+Skilled Nursing Facility: RN, MDS coordinator, LCSW, MSW, administrator, APP, PharmD

 Ambulatory Care Provider

 This is the care provider who provides regular ambulatory care to a patient outside of an acute or institutional setting.
-This may be a primary care physician (PCP), an advanced practice clinician (APC) or other licensed healthcare provider appropriate to the setting.
+This may be a primary care physician (PCP), an advanced practice provider (APP) or other licensed health care provider appropriate to the setting.

 Advance Care Planning documents